psytext/rosettastats/docs/regression-moderation-continuous-moderator.md

 ## SPSS

 Analysing an interaction in SPSS first requires creating a new variable consisting of the product of the two interacting variables (also see the section on [transformation](transformation.html)).
 Here this will be called `interactionTerm`.
-Note that this often introduces collinearity, which can be ameliorated by standardizing the predictors first.
+Note that this often introduces collinearity, which can be ameliorated by standardizing the predictors first (also see the section on [standardizing](standardizing.html)).

 ```
+DESCRIPTIVES  VARIABLES = independentVariable secondIndependentVariable
+ /SAVE.
-COMPUTE interactionTerm = independentVariable * secondIndependentVariable.
+COMPUTE interactionTerm = ZindependentVariable * ZsecondIndependentVariable.
 ```

 The regression can then be conducted: